 SWAG Hoodie for each runner in the 1/6, Full, and Half.
 For those running the 1/6 on Friday, then the full or half on Saturday, you’ll get a hoodie and an embroidered stocking cap.
 Finisher medals for all 1/6 marathon, marathon and half marathon finishers.

 SWAG SHOP We'll have old sweatshirts, and various merchandise on sale CASH ONLY.
 Bring a few bucks.

 WAVE START Yeah, we tried to do a wave start, but you people seemed content to start at your leisure so to heck with that idea.
 Competitive runners, be at the starting line on time, and we’ll send you off.
+If you have any chance whatsoever of winning the overall race, start at the front since the overall winners will be based on GUN TIME.
 After that, the “less focused” runners can cross the starting line–heck, we have chip timing anyway, so you’ll get an accurate time regardless.
 NOTE: PLEASE START IN THE FIRST COUPLE OF MINUTES.
 DON’T SIT IN THE TENT HANGING OUT!
 IT’S NOT GOING TO GET ANY WARMER IN THE NEXT 5 MINUTES.